offalynne/PiecykPlatformEngine/README.md

 In it's current state the project is historically interesting and potentially instructive.
 The projects builds and basic physics are sound, but unsurprisingly given the generational gap there are bugs, mostly collision-related from a cursory look.
 Contributions are welcome to bring the updated project into working parity with the original.

-Documentation from both the original 2007 GM6.1 release and the 2017 GMS1 update versions are included in the repo.
+Documentation from both the original 2007 GM6.1 release and the 2017 GMS1 update are included.

 - [Martin's Website](https://martinpiecyk.com/platformengine/index.html)
 - [Luís Sousa's GMS1 port (2017)](https://forum.gamemaker.io/index.php?threads/17570)